chongshenng/pyconde2025/README.md

 To deploy your Flower app, we first need to launch the two long-running components: the server, i.e. SuperLink, and clients, i.e. SuperNodes.
 Both SuperLink and SuperNodes can be launched in either `--isolation subprocess` mode (the default) , or the `--isolation process` mode.
 The `subprocess` mode allows you to run the `ServerApp` and `ClientApp`s in the same process of the SuperLink and SuperNodes, respectively.
 This has the benefit of a minimal deployment since all of the app dependencies can be packaged into the SuperLink and SuperNode images.
 For the `process` mode, the `ServerApp` and `ClientApp` will run a separate externally-managed processes.
 This allows, for example, to run SuperNode and `ClientApp` in separate Docker containers with different sets of dependencies installed, allowing the SuperLink and SuperNode run with the absolute minimal image requirements.

-For the purposes of this tutorial, we have deployed a SuperLink for you at `91.99.49.68`.
+For the purposes of this tutorial, we have deployed another SuperLink for you at `91.99.49.68`.
 We have also enabled secure TLS connection using self-signed certificates, which we have already generated for you.

 > [!CAUTION]
 > Using self-signed certificates is for testing purposes only and not recommended for production.